 A wave of emergency powers and extreme measures in response to the coronavirus pandemic have brought about the greatest loss of liberty in our country's history.
 Extraordinary circumstances require extraordinary measures - but not an authoritarian surveillance state.
 Freedoms are too easily lost in the heat of crises - join us to protect them.

 The Coronavirus Act is the biggest expansion of state power in a generation — and could stay in law for years.
 Emergency powers should carry emergency time limits.
 That’s why we campaigned for, and won, the right for MPs to vote on the Act every 6 months.
-The first vote is on Wednesday 30th September.
+A year after it was passed, it’s time to repeal the Coronavirus Act.

-Every single charge under the Coronavirus Act — 141 so far — has been found unlawful.
-This is mostly down to Schedule 21 of the Act, which contains some of the most extreme detention powers in modern British legal history.
-These powers are a serious threat to human rights and justice.
+Every single charge under the Coronavirus Act — 252 so far — has been found unlawful.
+This is mostly down to Schedules 21 and 22 of the Act, which contain powers that are a serious threat to human rights and justice.

 Schedule 21 gives arbitrary powers to the police, immigration officers and public health officials to detain “potentially infectious” members of the public, including children, potentially indefinitely, in unidentified isolation facilities.
 This could be anyone – and we’ve already seen innocent, healthy people locked up unlawfully.
 This must end.